-Academic fees for 2021 are:
+Academic fees for 2023 entrance are:

-BLOCK A Certificate Modules Flexible (2 years)
+BLOCK A Certificate Modules (30 credits a year over 2 years)

-Please note that for those hoping to study with us beyond 2021, fees are subject to an inflationary rise each year broadly in line with the Retail Price Index (RPI).
+Please note that for those hoping to study with us beyond 2023, fees are subject to an inflationary rise each year broadly in line with the Retail Price Index (RPI).

 How to Apply